Tera Wray

 Tera Wray (born Tera Elizabeth Lents; April 14, 1982 – January 13, 2016) was an American pornographic actress.
 In his biography of Wray, performing arts researcher Harris M. Lentz III referred to her as "a star of alternative pornography".

 Early life

 Wray was born in Owensboro, Kentucky.

 Performing arts career

 Her name is derived from her real first name, Tera, and her best friend's middle name, Wray.
-She has said "I've wanted to do porn since I was in the fourth grade.
-I would always tell people that I wanted to be a porn star."

 In summer 2006, Pleasure Productions signed her as their first contract performer in two years.
 Her first scene was with Lee Stone in Naughty Auditions, the second of her films to be released.
 Her first film released was Sweet Smokin' Hotties, on March 8, 2007.
 Her first lesbian scene was with Nicki Hunter.

 Wray was a fan of heavy metal music, and hosted Matt Zane's adult-oriented music series, Radium, during which she interviewed bands and attended concerts, as well as performing in sex scenes.
 She traveled with Ozzy Osbourne's Ozzfest Summer Tour 2007 as a model for the tour's sponsors, Hustler Lingerie.
 In 2009, she appeared in the music video for "Stingwray".